-(AP) The operator of Japan's crippled nuclear plant said Saturday that deteriorated seams and a possible contortion of a reassembled storage tank might have caused a massive contaminated water leak that has triggered fears over the plant's radioactive water management.
+(AP) The operator of Japan's crippled nuclear plant says deteriorated seams and a possible contortion of a tank might have caused a recent massive contaminated water leak.

-TEPCO spokesman Noriyuki Imaizumi said the tank passed a water-tightness test and other safety requirements after being reassembled.
-The leak might have started when rubber seals degenerated, failing to cushion the tank's possible contortion, he said, adding that the company was further investigating the cause.
+TEPCO said the tank passed a water-tightness test after being reassembled.
+The leak might have started when rubber seals degenerated, failing to cushion the tank's possible contortion.

-TEPCO said that it believes the leaked water seeped mostly underground, but that some might have escaped into the Pacific.
+TEPCO said that the leaked water seeped mostly underground, but that some might have escaped into the Pacific.

 The plant suffered multiple meltdowns following Japan's massive earthquake and tsunami in 2011.
 Radioactive water from elsewhere in the plant has also been leaking into the ocean.